Global-Reserve-Distribution/looner-microsites/replit.md

   - Enlarged product images from w-32 h-40 to w-40 h-48 for better visibility
   - Increased text size from text-sm to text-base and improved padding for better readability
   - Updated border radius to rounded-2xl for more modern appearance matching reference design
+- **REDUCED CARD GAPS** (July 25, 2025): Adjusted spacing for better visual density
+  - Reduced grid gap from gap-6 to gap-3 for tighter card arrangement
+  - Reduced container padding from p-8 to p-6 for more compact layout
+  - Cards now have better visual cohesion with appropriate spacing between elements

 ## Next Steps
 1. ✅ Configure Shopify environment variables - COMPLETED